pitchmuc/aepp/docs/schema.md

 Is it timestamp related ? (to give time-based context)\
 Is it just a record of third party piece information ? (such as lookup)

-In reason of that, most of the most relevant method of the `SchemaManager` class are abstracted and aggregated representation of methods used in the `FieldManagerClass`.
+In reason of that, most of the most relevant method of the `SchemaManager` class are abstracted and aggregated representation of methods used in the `FieldGroupManager` class.
 The `SchemaManager` class is not an official Adobe schema manager and any method there needs to be tested before being used in production.

 [The documentation around the Schema Manager](./schemaManager.md).